Legal & Court Judgments

 The Radar: Three Signals Worth Watching

-X Internet Unlimited Company v Coimisiún na Meán — The DSA Battleground
+X Internet Unlimited Company — Ireland's DSA Enforcement Moment

-X Internet Unlimited Company — the Irish-registered entity through which X (formerly Twitter) operates in Europe — filed two sets of judicial review proceedings in late 2025 (record numbers 2025/1609 JR and 2025/1731 JR) challenging Coimisiún na Meán's decisions to refer complaint information to its supervisory team under section 201(4)(d) of the Broadcasting Act 2009.
-The platform argued the decisions were unlawful and sought a stay pending the full hearing.
+X Internet Unlimited Company is the Irish-registered entity through which the X (formerly Twitter) platform operates its EU business.
+The company brought two sets of judicial review proceedings (record nos.
+2025 1609 JR and 2025 1731 JR) challenging Coimisiún na Meán's decisions to refer complaint information to its supervisory team under section 201(4)(d) of the Broadcasting Act 2009.
+The platform sought a stay on those decisions pending the full judicial review hearing.

 |---|---|---|

-The question for the full hearing: Can X successfully argue that Coimisiún na Meán's referral of complaint information to its supervisory team was substantively unlawful under the Broadcasting Act — or will the court find the regulator acted within its statutory powers?
-The answer will determine whether Ireland's DSA enforcement regime has teeth.
+The question for the substantive hearing: Will the High Court find that Coimisiún na Meán's referral of complaint information to its supervisory team was lawful under section 201(4)(d) of the Broadcasting Act — and if so, what does that mean for the DSA's enforcement pipeline in Ireland?

 Key People This Period